sutrolabs/census-docs/datasets/overview.md

 # Overview

-By design, a data warehouse is meant to store massive amounts of data, and it does so very well.
-It's one of the reasons it's such a powerful platform for companies to build on top of.
-But all of that data makes navigating a warehouse a challenge, particularly for the members of your team that don't spend their day thinking about schemas and organizational structures.&#x20;

 Datasets are the way to model all your customer data in Census.
 Datasets expose your best data to business teams so they can explore and self serve data.
-At its core datasets represent the set of rows-and-columns that Census has access, so they can take a lot of different forms:
+At its core datasets represent the set of rows-and-columns that Census has access to, so they can take a lot of different forms:

 * [Warehouse Datasets](./warehouse-datasets/README.md) - These are datasets that exist in your warehouse or can be generated on top of it.
 It includes:
   * Tables or Views already in your data warehouse – This is the most common place to start.
 Chances are your data warehouse contains many tables and views already that can be reused in Census.